This painting, “La place au soleil,” perfectly demonstrates how Surrealism reveals my approach to personal styling and executive presence.

 La Place Au Soleil | The Place in the Sun

-Recently, back in San Francisco, I took in an exhibition of the Surrealist painter, René Magritte.
-Most of the way through the exhibit, I encountered a painting that struck me.
-And I had this thought.
-Surrealism reveals my approach to styling.
+While visiting the San Francisco Museum of Modern Art, I took in an exhibition of the Surrealist painter, René Magritte.
+There, I encountered a striking painting that reveals my approach to personal styling and executive presence.

-The reason this struck me so much is why I see that surrealism reveals my approach to styling.
-I work with archetypes and they are crucial to my personal styling work.
+The reason this struck me so much is why I see that surrealism reveals my personal styling approach.
+I work with archetypes and they are crucial to my work.
 More than giving each person just one archetype, I attribute two or three archetypes to each individual.
 The overlaying of varying archetypes honors the unique and individualistic qualities of each person.
 So, the moment I saw the butterfly with the overlaid lion, I finally had something visual to explain my approach.
 By overlaying animals in the painting, Magritte created an entirely new animal, as if he painted something he dreamt up.
 He took something from his unconscious mind and found a way to make it real in a painting.